 - Pass Bora-Tuamotu (about $650) including Moorea, Huahine, Raiatea, Maupiti, Rangiroa and Fakarava

-Both packages are very attractive.
-Which one to choose to go to Tikehau?
-For scuba diving enthusiasts, the Lagoon Pass is a must.
+Which package to choose to go to Tikehau?
+For scuba divers, the Lagoon Pass is a must.
 For a first experience of French Polynesia, the Bora-Tuamotu Pass gives a wider vision of the Polynesian diversity.
 In both cases, the Air Tahiti Passes are first and foremost a saving of time and money compared to the classic regular flights.

 Tikehau airport is located in the immediate vicinity of the main village of Tuherahera.
-Depending on the location of your accommodation on the atoll, your hosts will pick you up by car or by boat.
+Depending on the location of your accommodation, your hosts will pick you up by car or by boat.
 It is therefore important to inform your hotel of your arrival time.
-This is not just a logistical issue: traditionally, you will be greeted with a wreath of flowers.
+Traditionally, you will be greeted with a wreath of flowers.

 Usually, the transfer from the airport to your accommodation is part of an all-inclusive package.
 However, some establishments consider it an extra service and charge a lot for it.
 Find out more to avoid unpleasant surprises.